basho-labs/little_riak_book/en/04-operators.md

 <!-- What Riak is famous for is its simplicity to operate and stability at increasing scales. -->

 In some ways, Riak is downright mundane in its role as the easiest NoSQL database to operate.
 Want more servers?
 Add them.
 A network cable is cut at 2am?
-Sleep until morning and fix it.
+Deal with it after a few more hours of sleep.
 Understanding this integral part of your application stack is still important, however, despite Riak's reliability.

-We've covered the core concepts of Riak, and I've provided a taste of how to go about using Riak, but there is more to Riak than that.
+We've covered the core concepts of Riak, and I've provided a taste of how to use it, but there is more to the database than that.
 There are details you should know if you plan on operating a Riak cluster of your own.

 ## Clusters